 Where other agencies’ authorization is required to remove trash from the systems (i.e., CWA section 404 permit), the Permittee must make a good faith effort to secure the necessary authorizations and remove the accumulated trash in a timely manner.

+When a Permittee receives a complaint or observes nuisance odors, ponding, or other indicators of reduced hydraulic capacity within storm sewer conveyance lines that are not directly observable, the Permittee shall investigate the affected line and remove any material causing a condition of nuisance or impairing capacity.

 A Permittee may propose an alternate schedule for visual inspection and mechanical or physical cleaning of open channels, catch basins, storm drain inlets, and stormwater basins (collectively referred to as systems in this section) under the Permittees’ control.
 If approved, the schedule shall be an alternative to the schedule prescribed by section XIV.B.2 above.

 The proposed schedule must be justified by observed field information.